adobe/legacy-stock-api-docs/docs/api/11-search-reference.md

   <tr>
    <td>search_parameters[model_id]
    </td>
-   <td>Search for assets that portray a specific person (model) using the model's ID.
+   <td>Search for assets that portray a specific person (model) into a specific media ID.
+Use a media ID as the value.
 Integer.
    </td>
   </tr>
   <tr>
    <td>search_parameters[series_id]
    </td>
-   <td>Search for assets in the specified series using the series ID.
-Returns all assets that the creator has grouped into this single series.
+   <td>Search for assets in the same series as a media ID.
+Use a media ID as the value.
 Integer.
    </td>
   </tr>
   <tr>